KnowledgeSeed/analogic-framework/docs/source/widgets.rst

    ``displayValue``/``rawValue``/``type`` metadata and optional action descriptors (``{click: {action: 'launch'}}`` for buttons or ``{change: {action: 'change'}}`` for selects).
+-  Repository level event handlers such as ``launch`` and ``change`` receive the familiar grid-table context, so button clicks or dropdown changes can trigger additional widget updates.
 -  Paging requests can read ``ctx.getExtraParams()`` (``page``, ``pageSize``) to append ``$top``/``$skip`` to MDX queries.
 -  Excel export reuses the same repository endpoint with ``pageSize: 0``